Automation triggers, filters, and frequencies

 You have the flexibility to decide who your audience is.
 The audience could be:

-- the person that was added to the object (default)
+- the profile that was added to the object (default)

-- certain people related to the object based on profile or relationship attributes
+- certain profiles related to the object based on profile or relationship attributes

-You can apply filters to further refine who should enter and stay in the campaign.
-You can find these on the Goal & Exit tab of campaigns.
-We evaluate filters when the person first meets the trigger criteria and before every non-delay action item after that.
-For example, if your campaign is designed to nurture leads, you might filter out people who’ve already paid for your services.
+You can apply filters to further refine who should enter and stay in the automation.
+We evaluate filters when the profile first meets the trigger criteria and before action items in your workflow.
+For example, if your automation is designed to nurture leads, you might filter out profiles that’ve already paid for your services.

 Exit Conditions

-You can decide when a person exits a relationship-triggered campaign.
-You can find these on the Goal & Exit tab of campaigns.
+You can decide when a profile exits a relationship-triggered automation.
+You can find these under Exit in Automation settings.
 You can choose that:

 - they never exit.

-- they only exit when they achieve the conversion goal.
+- they only exit when they match the conversion criteria.

 - they exit when they stop matching filter criteria.

-- they exit when they stop matching filter criteria OR achieve the conversion goal.
+- they exit when they stop matching filter criteria OR match the conversion criteria.

-We evaluate exit conditions before every journey and before every action that impacts a person (message delivery, attribute updates, static segment updates, collection queries, create event actions, or batch updates).
-We do not evaluate whether people meet the trigger criteria after they’ve entered the campaign.
+We evaluate exit conditions before every journey and before action items in your workflow.
+We do not evaluate whether profiles meet the trigger criteria after they’ve entered the automation.

 Form submission

 You can connect forms—Facebook Lead Ads, Jotform, Typeform, your own custom web forms, etc—to your workspace.
-You can trigger a campaign when someone fills out your form.
+You can trigger an automation when someone fills out your form.
 This can help you nurture new leads or respond to support requests.

 When you select the When someone fills out a form on your website option, you can either connect a new form or select an existing form—if you’ve already added forms to your workspace.